Inflect makes buying internet infrastructure easier

 Here is a fun tech chart while the market falls over

 Once your company gets to the point where you decide to move out of the comforting safety of a public cloud like AWS and set up your own infrastructure, things get rather complicated.
-You have to choose a data center (or two) and your network and exchange providers, for example, and chances are your team isn’t fully up to speed on how to buy these kind of infrastructure services.
+You have to choose a data center (or two) and your network and exchange providers, for example, and chances are your team isn’t fully up to speed on how to buy these kinds of infrastructure services.

 Inflect, which is launching in preview today, wants to make this whole process easier.
-The San Francisco-based company is targeting the kind of company that grew up in the public cloud and now needs to move to at least some of its services to a private cloud, either because that’s cheaper or because it has very specialized needs.
-“One-size-fits-all solutions don’t work for the luck few,” Infect COO Charles Stewart told me.
+The San Francisco-based company is targeting the kind of company that grew up in the public cloud and now needs to move at least some of its services to a private cloud, either because that’s cheaper or because it has very specialized needs.
+“One-size-fits-all solutions don’t work for the lucky few,” Infect COO Charles Stewart told me.
 “And when they hit this inflection point in their growth, they have this rude surprise.”

 Traditionally, data and telco are bought manually.
 You have to sift through lots of information, verify it, and then go through a very traditional sales process.
 This can be a major drag on productivity for a company’s infrastructure team.